 - 4.3.1 The DSL will make a referral to Social Care Direct if it is believed that a pupil is suffering or is at risk of suffering significant harm Level 4 on the Continuum of Need.
 This is best done in Wakefield with reference to the Continuum of Need (see link in PART B Section 5.0 Child Protection Procedures: Local and National Contacts) and using the Signs of Safety approach.
-Social care should inform the DSL of the outcome within one working day. - 4.3.2 If there is already a social worker assigned to this case -for safeguarding reasons, the social worker should be contacted. - 4.3.3 The pupil (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - 4.3.4 If the situation does not appear to be improving the school will press for reconsideration and if necessary follow WDSCB professional disagreement procedure.
+Social care should inform the DSL of the outcome within one working day. - 4.3.2 If there is already a social worker assigned to this case -for safeguarding reasons, the social worker should be contacted. - 4.3.3 The pupil (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - 4.3.4 If the situation does not appear to be improving the school will press for reconsideration and if necessary follow WSCP professional disagreement procedure. - 4.3.5 Any member of staff can refer to other agencies in exceptional circumstances i.e. in an emergency or when there is a genuine concern that action has not been taken. - 4.3.6 The DSL will fully participate in multi-agency work and meetings. - 4.3.7 Reports for meetings will be shared with parents, unless there is good reason not to and reports will be sent to the appropriate meeting chair if the DSL cannot attend in person.